linda-seiter/cmsc315_project3/Project3.md

    also for all of its descendants.

 3. **Pass Down Constraints:**
-   As you traverse the tree, carry along lower and upper bounds that each node's value must satisfy based on its ancestors.
+   As you traverse the tree, refine lower and upper bounds that each node's value must satisfy based on its ancestors.

 4. **What Happens at the Leaves?**